klinge/sl-webapp/README.md

 ## Notes on deploying to a new server
 1. Put proper values in the .env-EDITME file
-2. Application path is hardcoded in Application.php and HomeController.php
+2. Application path is hardcoded in Application.php.
+This will have to change if the app path related to the document root of the webserver changes.
-   If it's in a subdiretory to the document root, these will need to be changed.
 3. The webserver need to redirect all requests to index.php.
 If the server is Apache the .htacess in the repo does this.
 Remember to allow redirects in the site config.
    If nginx try_files in a location block need to point to index.php for not-found files.